-- On the dashboard's Edit App page, add the Merchant and Inventory Read permissions.
+- On the app's Permissions page, add the Merchant and Inventory Read permissions.
 You will use these permissions for this tutorial.

 If you change app permissions after a merchant (including your test merchant) has downloaded it, the new permissions will not take effect for that merchant unless the merchant uninstalls and reinstalls the app.

 Add price(s).
-An app requires at least one pricing option before merchants, including your own test merchants, can install and launch the app.
-From the Developer Dashboard, click on Edit Pricing to launch and complete this step.
+An app must have at least one pricing option before merchants, including your own test merchants, can install and launch the app.
+On the Developer Dashboard, click Edit Pricing to launch and complete this step.

-Navigate to the Manage APKs page and upload your signed APK.
+Click Settings* and then click Android APKs** to upload your signed APK.
 Learn more about uploading and testing APKs.